SpannaProject/SpannaInjection/README.md

 SpannaInjection
 ===============

-An injection of Forge and Bukkit into Spanna.
+An injection of Forge into Spanna.